Negotiations phrases: Dealing with unreasonable demands exercise

 Close

-4. A polite way to say 'it's pointless continuing', is
+4. A polite phrase used when the other side is unwilling to make any compromises which basically means 'it's pointless continuing', is

 I'm afraid there's nothing else we can do: